Welcome to SCAH and the work of Solihull Churches relating to homelessness.

 UPDATE on OUTREACH

-We are very grateful for a generous donation of £1000 this month.
+We are very grateful for some generous donations this month.

 Six Bible studies produced by the Joint Public Issues Team of the URC, Methodist, Baptist Churches and the Church of Scotland in collaboration with Housing Justice to help churches offer practical support to those in housing crisis.